AMIA322002/WebProgrammingAssignment-1/README.md

 ## Granny's Pies 🍰

 ### Welcome to Granny's Pies, a simple recipe website featuring delicious homemade pies with a classic Lemon Meringue Pie recipe.
+### (This site is build for the completion of Assignment 1 of the Web Programming Course)

 ## Features ✨